SS El Faro

 SS El Faro was a United States-flagged, combination of roll-on/roll-off and lift-on/lift-off cargo ship crewed by U.S. merchant mariners.
 Built in 1975 by Sun Shipbuilding & Drydock Co. as Puerto Rico, the vessel was renamed Northern Lights in 1991 and, finally, El Faro in 2006.
-She was lost at sea with her entire crew of 33 on October 1, 2015, after steaming into the eyewall of Hurricane Joaquin.
+She sank with her entire crew of 33 on October 1, 2015, after steaming into the eyewall of Hurricane Joaquin.

 El Faro departed Jacksonville, Florida, under the command of Captain Michael Davidson, bound for San Juan, Puerto Rico, at 8:10 p.m.
 EST on September 29, 2015, when then-Tropical Storm Joaquin was several hundred miles to the east.
 Two days later, after Joaquin had become a Category 4 hurricane, the vessel likely encountered swells of 20 to 40 ft and winds over 80 kn as she sailed near the storm's eye.
 Around 7:30 a.m. on October 1, the ship had taken on water and was listing 15 degrees.
 The last report from the captain, however, indicated that the crew had contained the flooding.
-Shortly after that, El Faro ceased all communications with shore.
+Shortly after that, El Faro ceased all communications with the shore.

 On October 2, the 40-year-old ship was declared missing.
 An extensive search operation was launched by the United States Coast Guard, with help from the United States Navy, the United States Air Force, and the Air National Guard.
+During the search, another vessel, Emerald Express, was discovered in the eye of the hurricane.
 Searchers recovered debris and a damaged lifeboat, and spotted (but could not recover) an unidentifiable body.
 El Faro was declared sunk on October 5.
 The search was called off at sunset on October 7, by which time more than 183,000 nmi2 had been covered by aircraft and ships.
 The Navy sent to conduct an underwater search for El Faro on October 19, 2015.
-Apache identified wreckage on October 31 "consistent with the [El Faro] cargo ship ... in an upright position and in one piece".
+Apache identified a wreckage on October 31 "consistent with the [El Faro] cargo ship ... in an upright position and in one piece".
 The next day, November 1, the Navy announced a submersible had returned images that identified the wreck as El Faro.